Microservice-API-Patterns/LakesideMutual/policy-management-backend/README.md

 # Lakeside Mutual : Policy Management Backend

 The Policy Management backend provides an HTTP resource API for the Customer Self-Service frontend and the Policy Management frontend.
 It also sends change events to the Risk-Management server through an [ActiveMQ](http://activemq.apache.org/) message queue.
+Additionally, there are multiple message queues that are used to communicate with the Customer Self-Service backend in order to handle insurance quote requests.

 ## IDE